-- 1. Include the ESG review as part of the investment process. - 2.
-Act as an active owner and incorporate ESG issues in its owner policies. - 3.
-Promote ESG reporting on its investments. - 4.
-Promote the adoption of responsible investment principles in the investment industry. - 5.
+- 1. Incorporate ESG issues as part of the investment process. - 2.
+Act as an active owner and incorporate ESG issues in its ownership policies and practices. - 3.
+Promote ESG reporting of its investments. - 4.
+Promote the implementation of responsible investment principles in the investment industry. - 5.
 Promote responsible investment practices in cooperation with other investors. - 6.
 Report on its activities and progress made in responsible investment.

 VER's Principles for Responsible Investing cover both internally and externally managed assets for all asset classes.
 Regarding new fund investments, VER will review the fund's ESG processes, personnel and metrics.
-VER assesses the sustainable investment performance of external fund managers through an ESG questionnaire and a dialogue with the fund management company.
+VER's portfolio managers and sustainability analyst assess the sustainable investment performance of external fund managers through an ESG questionnaire and a dialogue with the fund management company.
 VER is aware that external managers approach ESG integration in different ways and that their climate goals vary.
 VER expects that in the next few years more and more funds will set ambitious climate goals and analyse ESG risks and opportunities as part of their daily investment activities.

 VER divides responsible investment into three levels.
-The first level is investing in line with values and international norms, aiming to meet certain quality requirements in terms of sustainability.
+The first level is investing in line with values and international norms, aiming to meet certain quality requirements in terms of responsibility and sustainability.
 For institutional investors, there is a reputational risk in investing in non-compliant or unsustainable assets such as coal.
 The second level is ESG integration, through which VER aims to analyse changes in ESG issues.
-The third level is impact, which VER seeks to achieve primarily through dialogue with companies and asset managers.
-VER can also achieve impact through investments.
+The third level is impactp, which VER seeks to achieve primarily through dialogue with companies and asset managers.
+VER can achieve effectiveness also through investments.